yosbelms/cor/docs/documentation.md

 # Documentation

 This is a reference manual for the Cor programming language.
 It will guide you inside language aspects and concepts, including experimental features to be added in future releases.
 Cor is a language designed with large web development in mind.
+Hence, is possible to develop your software without to execute any command to compile the source code, CLI tools are only needed to make the product able for production environments.

 <toc/>